 If using the substance or carrying out the activity is not possible, the person feels anxious, becomes nervous and may experience various types of withdrawal symptoms.
 A person suffering from addiction continues to use the substance or carry out the activity regardless of the social harm or damage to health caused by it.

 Addictions can be treated efficiently, but it is also possible to become free of them on your own.
 Lots of self help programmes have been developed for various types of addictions.
-Tests and self-help tools are available at the Päihdelinkki site.
+Tests are available at the Päihdelinkki site.
 Getting rid of an addiction requires admitting the problem and true will to rid oneself of the addictive substance or activity.

 An addiction may be social, psychological or physical or a combination of all of them.
 Social addiction refers to addiction to the group using a possibly addictive substance.
 Smoking started during school years, for example, is usually related to some sort of peer group pressure.